brunokoga/Montevideo/bestiary3_dir/tatzlwyrm.md

 Special Abilities

-**Poison Gasp (Ex)** A tatzlwyrm's breath contains a poisonous vapor.
-While grappling, instead of making a bite or [rake](monsters/universalMonsterRules#_rake) attack, a tatzlwyrm can breathe poison into its victim's face.
+**Poison Gasp (Ex** A tatzlwyrm's breath contains a poisonous vapor.
+While grappling, instead of making a bite or [rake](monster_dir/universalMonsterRules#_rake attack, a tatzlwyrm can breathe poison into its victim's face.
 A tatzlwyrm must begin its turn grappling to use this ability—it can't begin a grapple and use its poison gasp in the same turn.

 _Tatzlwyrm poison_: Breath—inhaled; _save_ Fort DC 12; _frequency_ 1/round for 2 rounds; _effect_ 1d2 Str damage; _cure_ 1 save.
 The save DC is Constitution-based.